 Growing up, Brent excelled in two things: solving math problems and developing relationships.
 When trying to determine what career to pursue, his college advisors suggested financial planning; it was a perfect match!
 Brent is extremely passionate about learning his clients’ stories and helping them craft a plan to achieve the lives they envision.

 Brent first joined RTD as a summer intern and was hired as an Associate Financial Planner upon graduation.
 Brent is engaged in all parts of the financial planning process and serves on multiple planning teams.
-He actively participates on internal committees and leads the Plan Y committee, which is devoted to helping young planners grow and develop.
+He actively participates on internal committees and leads the Personal Wealth Management Committee, which is devoted to helping young planners grow and develop.

 Brent graduated from Virginia Tech with Bachelor of Science degrees in Marketing and Finance.
 He completed the CFP Board Registered Financial Planning Program at Virginia Tech, and is a CERTIFIED FINANCIAL PLANNER™ professional.
 Brent is a member of the Financial Planning Association (FPA) of the Philadelphia Tri-State Area and served on the Chapter’s Board for five years as Director-At-Large, Director of NexGen, and Secretary.